 The courseware (instructional material), such as the activities, performance aids, content, context, etc. are created so that the best learning environment is provided.

 One of the more important concepts are the activities that take place in the learning environment.
 Activities are participative learning experiences, such as exercises, role plays, games, and surveys that allow the learners to practice and reflect in order to master a skill.
-This list of examples and/or descriptions of various learning activities will help you in your selection.

 The parts of the courseware are combined into a coherent whole so that it best integrates the information and activities into a learning platform that fosters performance.
 When synthesizing the learning activities and processes you often have to use an iterative or prototype to achieve the best learning environment.
 This is because ADDIE or ISD is dynamic, not linear.